Category Archives: Tips & Tricks

 So there you have it.
 A corporate video can involve many different processes and be many different things, but one thing it should always be is good quality.
 The best way to cut through the confusion is to speak to a reputable video production company and be clear about what you want and roughly how much you want to spend.
 Show them examples of videos you like for comparison – be open to new ideas, and most of all, enjoy the creative process!

-Small Films is a leading video production company in London.
+Small Films is a leading corporate video agency in London.
 By combining strategic minds with creative flair we create powerful stories with video that deeply resonate with audiences, supporting our clients to achieve their ambitions in growing their organisation, brand or campaign.

 As we discovered in our previous blog post , there’s no ignoring the power of video content to transform business marketing.
 With statistics showing that adding video to your website landing page increases conversions by a whopping 80% (Invisia) and that embedding video in enewsletters increases click through rates by over 200% (Hubspot), video is now the undisputed leader of content marketing formats.
 And it’s not just the big brands exploiting this power.
 Advances in digital technology have made video marketing accessible and affordable for even the smallest of businesses and start-ups.
 Even so – making the decision to use video content in the marketing mix can initially be a little daunting for small business owners.
 Perhaps it seems like it must be a complex, time consuming or expensive exercise – so how do you go about taking those first steps into potentially commissioning a video, and how does the process work?